Macron, Johnson Agree To Take Measures To Ease Tensions Amid Fishing Row - Reports - UrduPoint

 Macron, Johnson Agree To Take Measures To Ease Tensions Amid Fishing Row - Reports

-PARIS (UrduPoint News / Sputnik - 31st October, 2021) French President Emmanuel Macron met with UK Prime Minister Boris Johnson on the sidelines of G20 summit in Rome on Sunday, and the leaders agreed to shortly take measures to relieve the tensions regarding fishing licenses, the French BFMTV broadcaster reported, citing the Elysee Palace.
+PARIS (UrduPoint News / Sputnik - 01st November, 2021) French President Emmanuel Macron met with UK Prime Minister Boris Johnson at the G20 summit in Rome, and the leaders agreed to shortly take measures to relieve the tensions regarding fishing licenses, the Elysee Palace said.

-It is vital that practical and operational measures are taken as soon as possible to avert increasing tension, the French presidency said.
+It is vital that practical and operational measures are taken as soon as possible to avert increasing tensions, the French presidency said as cited by BFM tv on Sunday.

 Macron also said that it is necessary to follow the rules of fishing licenses.